Tax in UAE: All You Need to Know

 5. Apply to the Federal Tax Authority, specifying the desired country for the Taxation Residence Certificate, selecting a start date for the financial year, attaching copies of the required documents, and paying an AED 1,000 fee.

+The Taxation Residence Certificate is typically issued within three days.
+Along with the certificate, a Tax Identification Number (TIN) is automatically provided.
 The Taxation Residence Certificate and TIN serve as sufficient evidence of tax residency status in the UAE when dealing with tax authorities in other countries.

-Tax Exemptions for Companies in the UAE
+Tax exemptions in the UAE

 • No personal income tax on shareholders and employees.

-• No customs duties on goods imported into the Free Zone.
+• No customs duties on goods imported into the free zone.

 • No restrictions on the repatriation of capital and profits.

-• Some Free Zones also offer exemptions from VAT and other local taxes.
+• Some free zones also offer exemptions from VAT and other local taxes.

-Value Added Tax (VAT) Exemptions
+2. Value Added Tax (VAT)

 Certain sectors or activities may qualify for VAT exemptions in the UAE.
+Some of the examples of these particular business activities and sectors include:

 The UAE does not currently impose a specific capital gains tax on companies or individuals.
 Capital gains are generally not subject to tax.